Universal MBQC with generalised parity-phase interactions and Pauli measurements: Proof of universality

 The asymmetry present in the brick allows us to efficiently tile them: \ctikzfig{ms-brickwork} We see that all locations in a square grid are used.
 Qubits whose measurement could potentially depend on prior outcomes are shown in white above.
 Of those, only the corrections forming part of the T pattern described rely on feed-forward.
 Hence \textit{all} of the other qubits can be measured simultaneously at the beginning of the computation.

-This graph state can be summarised as consisting of lanes which carry the computation forward and attached to these lanes are `hairs' which introduce extra phases. `Shaving off' all of the hairs reveals a state that has a somewhat similar structure to the brickwork state from \cite{brickworkuniversal}:
+This graph state can be viewed as consisting of lanes which carry the computation forward, attached to which are `hairs' which introduce extra phases. `Shaving off' all of the hairs reveals a state that has a somewhat similar structure to the brickwork state from Ref.~\cite{brickworkuniversal}:

 While our primitive computational `brick' doesn't seem to be particularly canonical, the fact that it is missing some edges from a square lattice could have advantages when thinking about space-limited architectures.
-For instance, with a bit of folding, this 16-qubit pattern fits nicely into the 17-qubit `ninja star' design of the superconducting chip proposed in~\cite{superconductingdelft}, which is designed primarily for implementing a 17-qubit surface code:
+For instance, after dropping the extra `dummy' qubits $i_1$ and $o_1$ and a bit of folding, the resulting 16-qubit pattern fits into the 17-qubit `ninja star' design of the superconducting chip proposed in~\cite{superconductingdelft}, which is designed primarily for implementing a 17-qubit surface code:

 This means that a proof of concept for this computational model is potentially close at hand.
 Looking at the way the `E'-shape implements the T-gate we also see that the middle `hair' is actually not necessary.
 Removing this qubit allows us to fit a universal brick inside the superconducting chip of Ref.~\cite{otterbach2017unsupervised}.